dragonfax/mastodon-terraform/README.md

 This project is for people that want to "own" their own instance, get their hands dirty, customize it.
 Maybe even hack it.

+## Features

+* Sets up the SMTP credentials with SES, as well as your email and domain verification (DKIM)
+* Includes elasticsearch
+* Uses a seperate EBS volume for holding the persistent data safely through reboots and upgrades
+* S3 for files and images
+* Manages the DNS zone and routes.\
+You still need to register your own domain, and point your registrar to AWS nameservers.
+* Creation/update/destroy is handled through a single terraform command.\
+No manual intervention.
+No long list of commands to enter.
+* Opens a hole in the VPC for your home IP (and only your IP) to ssh into the host.
+* Generates and manages the keys for you.
+* Creates daily backups of the databases
+* Runs on ARM for lower cost.
+* Fetches an ssl cert for your domain, automatically

 # Setup

 These instructions assume that you have the terraform cli installed, as well as the AWS cli.
 And that you know how to use git.